OndrejMan/coinjoin-emulator/README.md

 The fields are as follows:
 - `name` field is the name of the scenario used for output logs.
 - `rounds` field is the number of coinjoin rounds after which the simulation terminates.
 If set to 0, the simulation will run indefinitely.
+  A round is *counted* differently per engine: the Wasabi engine counts a round when the coordinator reports it in the `TransactionSigning` phase (split architecture) or when its id appears in the backend's `CoinJoinIdStore.txt` (legacy architecture); the JoinMarket engine counts a round when a taker's coinjoin transaction is confirmed on chain.
+The run loop exits as soon as the count reaches `rounds`, then mines a few settlement blocks so the final round's transaction can still confirm before logs are stored.
 - `blocks` field is the number of mined blocks after which the simulation terminates.
 If set to 0, the simulation will run indefinitely.
 - `default_version` field is the string representing of the version of wallet wasabi used for clients without the version specification.
 - `distributor_version` field is the string representing of the version of wallet wasabi used for the distributor client.